 For smaller games, a simpler alternative with less control would be to have a „Game“ singleton that simply calls the SceneTree.change_scene() method to swap out the main scene’s content.
 This structure more or less keeps the „World“ as the main game node.

-Any GUI would need to also be a singleton, be transitory parts of the „World“, or be manually added as a direct child of the root.
+Any GUI would need to also be a singleton; be a transitory part of the „World“; or be manually added as a direct child of the root.
 Otherwise, the GUI nodes would also delete themselves during scene transitions.

 If one has systems that modify other systems‘ data, one should define those as their own scripts or scenes rather than autoloads.
 For more information on the reasons, please see the ‚Autoloads vs. Internal Nodes‘ documentation.

 Each subsystem within one’s game should have its own section within the SceneTree.
 One should use parent-child relationships only in cases where nodes are effectively elements of their parents.
 Does removing the parent reasonably mean that one should also remove the children?
 If not, then it should have its own place in the hierarchy as a sibling or some other relation.

 In some cases, one needs these separated nodes to also position themselves

 relative to each other.
 One can use the